 Submittal Frequency: Minimum annual or as needed to add M2 projects that are not reflected on the current CIP.
-Next submittal is due by June 28, 2019.
+Next submittal is due by June 2830, 202019.
+Final CIP adoption due by July 31, 2020.

 City Council/Board of Supervisors approval: Required